Data-Science-Center-UB/Obsidian-for-Researchers/README.md

 - Step-by-step instructions – ideal for beginners who want to build understanding while creating their Vault
 - A finished example Vault – recommended for advanced users who want to dive in and explore the setup right away

-Choose the path that fits your needs — or combine both to get the most out of your Obsidian research workflow.
+Choose the path that fits your needs.

 ## 📝 What You’ll Learn